Euphoria (BTS song)

-"Euphoria" is a song by South Korean boy band BTS, sung as a solo by member Jungkook.
+"Euphoria" is a song by South Korean boy band BTS, sung as a solo by member Jung Kook.
 It was released on August 24, 2018, with the compilation album Love Yourself: Answer.
 It was written by DJ Swivel, Candace Nicole Sosa, "hitman" bang, Supreme Boi, Adora, and RM, with DJ Swivel being the sole producer.
 Although the music video was released in April, the song was not released until August when Love Yourself: Answer was put out.